jeffbruce/ClusterMouseAutism/README.md

 #### Add New Features

 - upgraded plots
+    - upgraded violin plot to also include IQR and median which is standard in many violin plots?
     - bootstrapped violin plot (in general, page with bootstrapped means / effect sizes?)
-    - dot plot with standard error / standard deviations?
+    - change dot plot / bar plot to have standard error instead of standard deviation?
     - I need to understand bootstrapping better (more specifically, the conditions under which it fails)
+- speed up bootstrapping somehow?
 - show statistical tests?
+- demonstrate bootstrapping on a separate Shiny page
 - plot dashed line on effect size plot showing associated .05 p value?
 - allow clustering by different methods by changing hclustfun?  (e.g. Ward's, single-linkage, complete-linkage, top-down K-means?)
     - was this investigated in the paper to see if you could cluster the strains/regions into more meaningful groups with different clustering methods?